What to do When Your Homeowners Insurance Drops You

 Why is your homeowners insurance company dropping you?

 The most important thing to do when you learn your insurance is dropping you is to figure out why.
-This requires understanding if you’ve received a cancellation or nonrenewal.
+This requires understanding if you’ve received a cancellation or nonrenewal. - A cancellation occurs at any time during your policy period and is only allowed if you haven’t paid your premiums, have committed fraud, or have seriously misrepresented the details of your home.

 Steps to follow when your insurance is dropping you

 When you receive a nonrenewal or cancellation, the first thing to figure out is why you’ve received a notice and if it can be fixed.
-Insurance companies are required to provide an explanation, and some issues can be fixed before your policy expires.
+Insurance companies are required to provide an explanation, and some issues can be fixed before your policy expires. - If you have been canceled for non-payment reach out to your insurance company and inquire about payment plans or provide payment.
+In some states, insurance companies must maintain your policy if you provide payment within a certain number of days!

 Next, make sure you’ve been given enough time to find a new option or fix your problem.
 Insurance companies are required to provide advanced written notice, usually 10 days ahead of a cancellation and 30-60 days before a nonrenewal depending on your state's laws.
-If you have not received appropriate notice, your insurance company does not provide a reason for cancellation or nonrenewal even after contacting them, or you disagree with the reason for cancellation – contact your state’s insurance regulator!
+If you have not received appropriate notice, your insurance company does not provide a reason for cancellation or nonrenewal even after contacting them, or you disagree with the reason for cancellation – contact your state’s insurance regulator !

 What is a FAIR plan and do need it?

 Fair Access to Insurance Requirements (FAIR) Plans are insurance plans that are provided by states to make sure that individuals and businesses in that state can get coverage, even if private insurers won’t provide them with policies.
 These are sometimes called “insurers of last resort” because they are typically more expensive and cover fewer events.
-You may qualify for a FAIR plan if:
+You may qualify for a FAIR plan if: - You've been denied insurance from several private companies.

 Every state offers some version of a FAIR plan, but 34 states and Washington, D.C. offer or will soon offer state-sponsored FAIR plans for their residents.